The NSW Government has improved victims’ opportunities to be involved in criminal cases involving people

 The reforms also improve the current system by giving victims of forensic patients greater access to information about Tribunal processes involving forensic patients, and provide more avenues for victims to participate in Tribunal proceedings.

-The new legislation will implement changes to more effectively acknowledge victim experiences, give them stronger safety protections, expand opportunities for their engagement with the criminal justice and forensic mental health systems, and better balance the interests of victims, communities and patients.
+The new legislation implements changes to more effectively acknowledge victim experiences, give them stronger safety protections, expand opportunities for their engagement with the criminal justice and forensic mental health systems, and better balance the interests of victims, communities and patients.

 These changes build on the recommendations of the NSW Law Reform Commission reports on people with cognitive and mental health impairment in the criminal justice system and the report of the 2017 Review of the Mental Health Review Tribunal in relation to forensic patients.
 These reports involved extensive consultation with victims, health and disability agencies and the legal profession.